-Angel Rubio will spend one-quarter of his time at the Center for Computational Quantum Physics as a distinguished research scientist.
+Angel Rubio will spend part of the year at the Center for Computational Quantum Physics as a distinguished research scientist.
 He is the managing director of the Max Planck Institute for the Structure and Dynamics of Matter and the director of its theory department.
 He is a distinguished professor of physics at the University of the Basque Country and a professor of physics at the University of Hamburg.
 He is one of the founders of the European Theoretical Spectroscopy Facility and the originator of the widely used ab initio open-source project Octopus.
 He has received numerous fellowships and awards, including the 2016 Medal of the Spanish Royal Physical Society, the 2014 Premio Rey Jaime I for basic research, the 2006 DuPont Prize in nanotechnology, the 2005 Friedrich Wilhelm Bessel Research Award of the Humboldt Foundation, and two European Research Council advanced grants, in 2011 and 2016.
 He is a fellow of the American Physical Society and the American Association for the Advancement of Science, a member of the Academia Europaea, and a foreign associate member of the National Academy of Sciences.

 Rubio’s research focuses on the modeling and theory of electronic and structural properties of condensed matter.
 He is working on developing novel theoretical tools, such as time-dependent functional theory for quantum electrodynamics and computational codes for the ab initio description and control of the dynamics of decoherence and dissipation in quantum many-body systems, and on characterizing new nonequilibrium states of matter.